← All varieties

 Fruit

-Form: Very regularly shaped, a little narrow towards the eye.
+Size and Form: Medium in size, very regularly shaped, globular, a little narrow and slightly tapering towards the eye.

 Skin: Smooth, with a delicate waxen appearance.
-Pale lemon yellow in the shade, with a brilliant crimson cheek next the sun, the two colors often joining in strong contrast.
-Described as delicate-skinned.
+Pale lemon yellow in the shade, with a distinct, brilliant crimson cheek next the sun, the two colors often joining in strong contrast.
+Elliott notes the presence of irregular russet dots, and that fruit grown on alluvial bottoms is often marred by patches of mold or fungus.

 Season